Jonathan-Bonnin/fend-project-memory-game/README.md

 ## Todos

--Add fancy CSS animations
+* Add fancy CSS animations
--Change Icons
+* Change Icons
--Add sound effects
+* Add sound effects
--Keep track of the variables inside a project
+* Keep track of the variables inside a project
--Change timer (remove eventListner after the function that starts the timer is called)
+* Change timer (remove eventListner after the function that starts the timer is called)